JEP 401: Value Classes and Objects (Preview)

 Summary

-Enhance the Java object model with value objects, class instances that have only final instance fields and lack object identity.
+Enhance the Java Platform with value objects, class instances that have only final fields and lack object identity.
 This is a preview language and VM feature.

 Goals